BleekerLab/protocols/bioassays/thrips_toxicity_assay.md

   *  1µg: a volume necessary for 1µg of 2-tridecanone is dried under liquid nitrogen in ice.
 This dry extract is then resuspended in 5µl of ethanol 100%.
 Once solubilized, it is mixed with 15µl of water.
   *  10µg: a volume necessary for 1µg of 2-tridecanone is dried under liquid nitrogen in ice.
 This dry extract is then resuspended in 5µl of ethanol 100%.
 Once solubilized, it is mixed with 15µl of water.
   *   10µg: a volume necessary for 1µg of 2-tridecanone is dried under liquid nitrogen in ice.
 This dry extract is then resuspended in 5µl of ethanol 100%.
 Once solubilized, it is mixed with 15µl of water.
-5. Seal with an adhesive transparent lid (adhesive seal for 96-well plate).
-You can also keep the transparent plastic lid and seal with regular tape.
+5. Seal with the sides of the 12-well plate with normal adhesive tape.
+That way, you can keep the transparent plastic lid and seal with regular tape.
+6. Place in controlled environmental conditions (temperature, light, humidity)

+# Measurements
-# recordings are then done every day.
+Recordings are then done every day __until all larvae die__

 The analysis is a survival analysis also called "time to death".
 Thus, we only record:
 *  __dead:__ dead thrips on day x: mark "1" in the corresponding the well coordinate and plate number
 *  __alive:__ live thrips on day x: mark "0" in the well coordinate and plate number